matthewfeickert-talks/talk-chep-2024/talk.md

 The analysis pipeline of the demonstrator incorporates a comprehensive suite of tools and libraries.
 These include uproot for data reading, awkward-array for data manipulation, Dask for parallel computing, and hist for histogram processing.
 For the purpose of statistical analysis, the pipeline integrates cabinetry and pyhf, providing a robust toolkit for analysis.
-.bold[A significant component of this project is the custom application of corrections, scale factors, and systematic errors using ATLAS software.
+A significant component of this project is the custom application of corrections, scale factors, and systematic errors using ATLAS software.
-The infrastructure and methodology for these applications will be discussed in detail during the presentation, underscoring the adaptability of the Python ecosystem for high-energy physics analysis.]
+The infrastructure and methodology for these applications will be discussed in detail during the presentation, underscoring the adaptability of the Python ecosystem for high-energy physics analysis.

 ---
 # Challenges for Future Analysis